away-team/go-ecs-deploy/README.md

 ## CLI Tool

-The included CLI tool loads a config file and a template.
-The template file is first executed with the variables in the execution environment, then again with the specified config files.
-Values set in the config file will override values set in the environment.

-Default templates are located in the `templates/` directory, with some example config files under `example/`
+The included CLI tool loads a service and task config file, injects the `taskDefinition` and deploys it to ECS.

 ## Usage
 AWS credentials must be available in the usual ways (metadata endpoint, credentials file, environment vars).